yylluu/yylluu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to the homepage of Yuan Lu (simplifed Chinese 路远 or traditional Chinese 路遠, which literally means *a long way to go*).
-I am currently a Ph.D.
-Candidate in [the Department of Computer Science at New Jersey Institute of Technology](https://cs.njit.edu/).
+I received my Ph.D. degree in [the Department of Computer Science at New Jersey Institute of Technology](https://cs.njit.edu/).

 Research Interests
 ======
-My current research interests are mainly among the areas of:
-- Blockchain techniques and applications
-- Security and privacy
-- Applied cryptography

-In greater detail, I am working with [Professor Guiling Wang](https://web.njit.edu/~gwang/) and [Professor Qiang Tang](https://web.njit.edu/~qiang/), with a focus on blockchain consensus, decentralized applications, and the design and analysis for cryptograhpic protocols.
+I currently have a broad spectrum of interests in blockchain's consensus, decentralized applications, and the design and analysis of cryptograhpic protocols.

 Selected Publications
 ======